skjolber/json-log-filter/README.md

 [Apache 2.0]

 ## Obtain
 The project is built with [Maven] and is available on the central Maven repository.

+### Maven
 ```xml
 <dependency>
     <groupId>com.github.skjolber.json-log-filter</groupId>